 Even if it’s just you, and not a mass lay-off, shouting, “I hope you die soon!” as you huff out the door isn’t the best way to depart from your job.
 You owe it to your future career opportunities to leave on good terms.

 Hold back your negative comments and complaints until you’re home.
 Instead, apologize for any of your choices or behavior that may have led to your termination, ask for constructive feedback, and express gratitude for the experiences you’ve had on the job.
 Taking this mature approach may help you secure a letter of recommendation to help you in your job search – or at least, mitigate any bad feeling that could come back to bite you.

-After all, the last thing you want is for a potential new employer to call your old company and get an earful about your rash, aggressive exit.
+The last thing you want is an employer calling your old company and getting an earful about your aggressive exit.